Success Stories

 Creating special places

 The TLT program has been instrumental in creating some of the most cherished and iconic parks and natural areas in the state.
-For example, over 700 of the 1,380 acres that comprise Wallace Falls State Park near Gold Bar, Washington came from TLT.
+For example, more than 700 of the 1,380 acres that comprise Wallace Falls State Park near Gold Bar, Washington came from TLT.
 Wallace Falls offers 12 miles of trails, two lakes, and a 259-foot waterfall tumbling in tiers down a heavily forested canyon.
 Being within an easy drive of Seattle, Wallace Falls is one of the most popular state parks in Washington.

 Wallace Falls State Park

-In another example, the 5,424-acre Moran State Park in Orcas Island has five lakes, over 30 miles of trails, campgrounds, and a stone tower on Mount Constitution with a sweeping view of Puget Sound.
+In another example, the 5,424-acre Moran State Park on Orcas Island has five lakes, over 30 miles of trails, campgrounds, and a stone tower on Mount Constitution with a sweeping view of Puget Sound.
 This park includes more than 500 acres transferred through the TLT program.

 Campground at Moran State Park.
 Photo courtesy Washington State Parks and Recreation Commission (State Parks).